aidangarske/wolfssh/README.md

 ===

 wolfSSH now supports TPM support with client key authentication.
-For testing TPM with private rsa key you'll need to run the server from the simulator `ibmswtpm2` repository like so:
+For testing TPM with private rsa key you'll need to run the server from the TPM simulator `ibmswtpm2` repository like so:

+    $ cd src
     $ ./tpm_server

-Before echoserver need to run keyblob:
+Before starting the echoserver you need to run the keygen for keyblob in wolfTPM
+using:

     $ ./examples/keygen/keygen keyblob.bin -rsa